m0ru/bak/02_problemdescription.md

 syntax-alternatives, data is structured as a graph that can be distributed over multiple (physical) resources.
 Every graph-edge is defined by a subject (the start-node), a predicate (the "edge-type") and object (the target-node).

+Note, that the subject always^[Except when using generalized triples, that are non-standard RDF and might cause compatibility issues.
+See: <https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/#section-generalized-rdf>] needs to be an Unique Resource
+Identifier (URI) or Blank Nodes^[i.e. nodes that are only unique within a document, and in some syntaxes don't even have a written identifier, but are just expressed by nesting more predicates and objects.
+When they're even given identifiers, the conventionn is for them to start with an underscore, e.g. `_:b0`].
+For the cases, when the subjects are URIS and those URIs also happen to be Uniform
-Note that the subject always needs to be an Unique Resource Identifiers (URIs).
-For the case, when those URIs are also Uniform Resource Locators (URLs) there is the convention to host that data under that URL.
+Resource Locators (URLs) there is the convention to host that data under that URL.
 This allows easily linking data graphs on multiple servers, thus making them Linked Data [see ref. @Linkeddata].
 This is a